Golden Poison Dart Frog Care Sheet

 These frogs are the largest of the dart frogs.
 Their size and active nature necessitate an appropriately large terrarium.
 A pair of adults could be maintained in a 20 gallon long terrarium, but bigger is always better.
 All dart frogs climb, but this species is one of the most terrestrial.
 This makes surface area much more important than volume of terrarium.
 For example, I use a 36 inch long by 18 inch wide aquarium (a “breeder type) to house 5 adults.

 Naturalistic terrariums are the normal approach to maintaining dart frogs.
 Start with a drainage layer of at least 2 inches.
-This can be achieved using gravel, or lighter alternatives like hydroton/LECA, or some of the very low density products available now, such as featherlite.
+Specialty products such as the Exo Terra Bio Drain Terrarium Draining Reptile Substrate can be used and drainage can achieved using gravel, or lighter alternatives like hydroton/LECA, or some of the very low density products available now, such as featherlite.
 Water will drain through your substrate and collect here.
 A small water feature that extends into the drainage layer will allow you to remove excess water from the terrarium.
 Cover the drainage layer with a piece of fine mesh fiberglass screen.
 On top of this place your true substrate.
 Products are available specifically for dart frog terrariums, but orchid bedding can be used provided it is free of artificial additives and perlite.
 I like to use Ron Gagliardo’s Orchid mix, known as ABG mix.
 This is available from some vendors.
 Cover this with a layer of terrarium appropriate leaf litter, such as Live Oak leaves, Magnolia leaves, Sea Grape leaves, etc.